-The purpose of this module is for you to demonstrate the competencies of a stage four teacher in order to obtain a recordable qualification of teaching with the Nursing Midwifery Council UK.
+The purpose of this module is for you to demonstrate the competencies of a stage four teacher in order to obtain a recordable qualification of teaching with the Nursing and Midwifery Council (NMC).

-In 2008 The Nursing Midwifery Council (NMC) updated the document Standards to support Learning and Assessment in Practice (SLAiP) where they outlined the requirements for nurses to support students at different levels of their education; Principle E (NMC 2008 p 16) states that 'Nurses and midwives who have completed an NMC approved teacher preparation course may record their qualification on the NMC register.
+In 2008, the Nursing and Midwifery Council (NMC) updated the document Standards to support Learning and Assessment in Practice (SLAiP) where they outlined the requirements for nurses to support students at different levels of their education; Principle E (NMC, 2008, p16) states that 'Nurses and midwives who have completed an NMC approved teacher preparation course may record their qualification on the NMC register.
 Other teaching qualifications may be assessed against the NMC teacher outcomes through the NMC accreditation route.'
 This module is therefore designed for registered nurses who wish to seek the award of registered nurse tutor.

 Thanks to our close relationships with the major clinical-care providers in the east of England, there are significant opportunities for collaboration and student placements across a variety of clinical sites.

 We offer exciting opportunities for research and education in the allied health professions.
 We also translate science and epidemiology into health education and primary care, and deliver taught Master’s programmes to qualified medics.
 We have a flourishing community of PhD and MD(Res) students across all of our research fields.

 Our advanced learning facilities include state-of-the-art clinical skills laboratories and simulation suites, which mirror real-life clinical situations.
 We also have a fantastic, modern library and a wide range of science labs and ICT suites.

 Please ask your manager or Education Lead about available funding before you apply.